 Make contact now with a person who is in the store or business regularly that you can reach out to in a pinch.
 Have their phone number so you can text them quickly and ask them to send you something.

-Also, make sure that they understand that they are your “eyes on the ground.”
+Also, make sure that your contact understands that they are your “eyes on the ground.”
 If something noteworthy happens, they have all permission to take a photo and text it to you!

 Planning Tip: If you are the type of person who needs to write things down (first off, you’re my kind of people!) this is my favorite tools for planning.
 The Living Well Planner breaks all of the days down by hour, and even lets you set monthly goals.
 Give it a try for your planning and see what you think!